splunk/public-o11y-docs/gdi/opentelemetry/smart-agent/smart-agent-migration-monitors.rst

 Use native OTel components to monitor you applications or services
 =====================================================================================

-Some smart Agent monitors are being deprecated and reaching end of support.
-During this period only critical security and bug fixes are provided.
-When end of support is reached, the monitor will be removed and no longer be supported.
+Some Smart Agent monitors are being deprecated, and during this period only critical security and bug fixes are provided.
+When End of Support is reached, the monitor will be removed and no longer be supported, and you won't be able to use it with the Smart Agent receiver to send data to Splunk Observability Cloud.

-If a monitor has been deprecated, you can no longer use it with the Smart Agent receiver to send data to Splunk Observability Cloud.
-Instead, use a native OTel receiver to monitor you applications or services.
+If a monitor has been deprecated, you can use a native OTel receiver to monitor you applications or services instead.
 Find the list of available receivers at :ref:`otel-components-receivers`.

 .. _migration-monitors-legacy: